HowardHuang1/AppDev-Firebase-Cloud-Firestore/README.md

 * [Download Visual Studio Code](https://code.visualstudio.com/)
 * Install the Live Server Extension to allow you to launch your website locally directly from VSCode.

-Clone the repository
+- Clone the repository
-Work on a separate branch
+- Work on a separate branch
-When you are finished make a pull request to master
+- When you are finished make a pull request to master

         git commit -m "Sample Message."
         git push origin master

+### To Launch the Web Server
+* Right Click index.html on Visual Studio Code
+* In the dropdown, select "Open with Live Server"